georgezzeng/Articles/2022-11-09-CHTC-pool-record.md

 - [DairyScience_Dorea](https://andysci.wisc.edu/directory/joao-ricardo-reboucas-dorea/): Joao Dorea’s Animal and Dairy Science group focuses on the development of high-throughput phenotyping technologies.

-Any UW student or researcher who wants to utilize high throughput of computing resources towards a given problem can harness the capacity of CHTC Pool.
+Any UW student or researcher who wants to utilize high throughput of computing resources towards a given problem can harness the capacity of the CHTC Pool.

 [Users can sign up here](https://chtc.cs.wisc.edu/uw-research-computing/get-started.html)